fedhere/MLPNS2023/midterm/README.md

 # Please read in full before you start!

+## feel free to ask question on zoom or on slack!

 This exercise combines the two machine learning methods that you have learned so far in this course: linear regression and clustering.

 There are multiple tasks and for some of them, **if you cannot complete the taks,  there are partial solutions you can access** so you don’t get stuck and can continue the exercise and demonstrate your ability to do the following tasks.
 I strongly encourage you to do so: there are 10 tasks and you only have ~2 hours!
 If any task takes you more than 20 minutes you should use the shortcut.
+You can also use a shortcut then go back to write the relevant code if you have time.
+So long as the notebook runs (so comment out partial code) you will get point for each completed task.

 I have collected from the World Bank database population grows time series for several countries.